Genetically modified crops: Vitamin enrichment

 Golden Rice, developed by the International Rice Research Institute (IRRI), provides increased amounts of vitamin A. It was engineered with three genes capable of biosynthesizing beta-carotene, a precursor of vitamin A, in the edible parts of the rice.
 The goal is to produce a biofortified food for cultivation and consumption in regions with vitamin A deficiency.

+Cassava (Manihot esculenta) is a staple root crop native to the sub-Saharan regions, which typically is not a nutrient-dense food source and contributes to less than 30% of protein requirements and less than 20% of mineral and vitamin requirements.
+Studies on genetic biofortification of cassava, using algae and Arabidopsis genes, have successfully resulted in increased efficiency other than the increase in protein and micronutrient concentrations, particularly that of iron and zinc, as well as Vitamin A and Vitamin E.

+A genetically modified cassava, called BioCassava, under development offers enhanced protein and other nutrients.

 Toxin reduction

-A genetically modified cassava under development offers lower cyanogen glucosides and enhanced protein and other nutrients (called BioCassava).
+BioCassava has also shown reduction in toxic cyanogen glucosides and resistance to viral diseases.

 In November 2014, the USDA approved a potato that prevents bruising and produces less acrylamide when fried.
 They do not employ genes from non-potato species.
 The trait was added to the Russet Burbank, Ranger Russet and Atlantic varieties.

 A variety of cotton was genetically modified to remove the toxin gossypol from its seeds, making them safe for human consumption.
 The toxin remains present in other parts of the plant to protect against pests.